weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ## Why index data as vectors?

-Vectors are a great way to represent data objects' meaning, such as meaning of text or contents of images or video.
-They also enable determination of [semantic similarity](https://en.wikipedia.org/wiki/Semantic_similarity) between data objects, which enables vector databases to retrieve data objects based on their similarity to a query vector - also called similarity search.
+Vectors are a great way to represent meaning.
+Vectors are arrays of elements that can capture meaning from different data types, such as texts, images, videos, and other content.
+The elements are called dimensions.
+High dimension vectors capture more information, but they are harder to work with.

+Vector databases make it easier to work with high dimensional vectors.
+Consider search; Vector databases efficiently measure [semantic similarity](https://en.wikipedia.org/wiki/Semantic_similarity) between data objects.
+When you run a similarity search, a vector database like Weaviate uses a vectorized version of the query to find objects in the database that have vectors similar to the query vector.

-To make this concept more tangible, think of vectors as coordinates in a *n*-dimensional vector space.
-For example, we can represent *words* in a 2-dimensional space.
+Vectors are like coordinates in a multi-dimensional space.
+A very simple vector might represent objects, *words* in this case, in a 2-dimensional space.
 If you use an algorithm that learned the relations of words or co-occurrence statistics between words from a corpus (like [GloVe](https://github.com/stanfordnlp/GloVe)), then single words can be given the coordinates (vectors or [vector embeddings](https://weaviate.io/blog/vector-embeddings-explained#what-exactly-are-vector-embeddings)) according to their similarity to other words.
 These algorithms are powered by Machine Learning and Natural Language Processing concepts.

-In the picture below, you see how this concept looks (simplified).
-The words `Apple` and `Banana` are close to each other.
-The distance between those words, given by the distance between the vectors, is small.
-But these two fruits are further away from the words `Newspaper` and `Magazine` in the same vector space.
+In the graph below, the words `Apple` and `Banana` are shown close to each other. `Newspaper` and `Magazine` are also close to each other, but they are far away from `Apple` and `Banana` in the same vector space.

+Within each pair, the distance between words is small because the objects have similar vector representations.
+The distance between the pairs is larger because the difference between the vectors is larger.
+Intuitively, fruits are similar to each other, but fruits are not similar to reading material.

+For more details of this representation, see: ([GloVe](https://github.com/stanfordnlp/GloVe)) and [vector embeddings](https://weaviate.io/blog/vector-embeddings-explained#what-exactly-are-vector-embeddings.

 ![2D Vectors visualization](./img/vectors-2d.png "2D Vectors visualization")